OSU-Geomatics/OregonState_DLM/README.md

 (Add Overall Description of the DLM)

-## For mor information, use the following links
+## For more information, use the following links

 - [I have been given a DLM-RSD, and want to know how to use it](link)
 - [I want to develop an algorithm to work with DLM-RSD data](link)
 - [I want to build my own DLM-RSD](link)

+(delete below this before going "live"
+### Example of what you can do with Markdown

 ## Desktop Learning Modules - Response Spectrum Devices
 Here we can add a lot of documentation, images, etc